alleras/pieceup.js/README.md

 # Pieceup.js

-Pieceup is a small library designed for Node.js that aids in the process of setting up a static site generator.
+Pieceup is a small library designed for Node, with functional programming in mind, that aids in the process of setting up a static site generator.
 In a more specific sense, it provides a structure and a guideline for modifying source code in a procedural manner.
+(Since that's what static site generators mostly do anyways)

 ## Installation